How a Press Indictment in 'The Insider' Indicts the Press

 Some of the press has gotten a little better at it: The “Trump Accuses Obama of Wiretapping, Cites No Evidence” kind of thing.
 Trump is actually helpful in this regard.
 He's such a psychopathic liar he's forcing the press to own up to what the facts are.
 But I don't think Trump would be where he is, destroying our country, if the media had simply done a better job covering the 2016 election.

 DUN duh-nuh-nuh-nuh DUN DUN...

 It was January 20, 2016, my birthday, and I was checking out social media, as we do, when I was distracted by a trending headline about director Spike Lee and #OscarsSoWhite.
-I rolled my eyes.
+I kind of rolled my eyes.
 OK, what did he say now?
 Turns out Spike's thoughts on the controversy were similar to mine—that the lack of black artists up for awards is less an Academy problem than an industry problem.
 The roles needed to be there in the first place for the Academy to honor them.
-“We need to be in the room where it happens,” he said, and the writer helpfully added that it was an allusion to the new hit musical “Hamilton,” then even more helpfully included a link to a cast member singing that song on YouTube.
+“We need to be in the room where it happens,” he said, and the writer helpfully added that this was an allusion to the new hit musical “Hamilton,” then even more helpfully included a link to a cast member singing that song on YouTube.

 But I clicked on the link.

 First viewing: “Hey, this is pretty good.”
 Second viewing: “Holy crap, this is good.”
 I searched for more on “Hamilton,” then came across a 2009 White House video of some guy rapping about Hamilton and was blown away again.
 That guy, it turned out, was Lin-Manuel Miranda, who created it all.
 Did iTunes have the Broadway soundtrack?
 It did!
 I listened to several songs before downloading the entire thing as a birthday present to myself.
 I figured, while I probably wouldn't listen to all the songs, there was enough there to make it at least a little bit worthwhile.